minto-ai/vibration-casestudies/Case_1_Clinker_cooler_fan_Bearing_rotational_looseness/README.md

 By following these steps, the root cause of the vibration can be confirmed and addressed, improving the reliability and operational efficiency of the motor and fan assembly.

-## Here's a summary of facts for each fault, including looseness types, misalignment, and unbalance:
+## summary of facts for each fault, including looseness types, misalignment, and unbalance:

 Unbalance: